 The company's competitive advantage lies in the moat regulated utilizes are surrounded by.
 With no easy entry in the sector, regulated utilities enjoy an oligopolistic market with little competition threat.
 The company's resiliency has been proven for decade after decade.
 Despite multiple recessions and uncertain environments over the past 48 years, the company has withstood every one of them while raising its dividend.
-While Canadian Utilities' payout ratio is seemingly getting compressed over the past couple of years, though dividends are in reality more cozily covered from its operating cash flows if we are to exclude depreciation and amortization.
-By 2026 we expect the company's payout ratio to return to more comfortable levels, utilizing around 80% of its net income.
+While Canadian Utilities' payout ratio went under pressure during 2020 (though dividends were in reality covered from its operating cash flows if we are to exclude depreciation and amortization,) by 2026 we expect it to have returned to much more comfortable levels, just over 65% of its net income.